armascetti/pokemon-app/README.md

 2. React sends a request to the Flask backend.
 3. Flask requests Pokémon data from the PokeAPI.
 4. If the Pokémon exists:
-   - The search is saved to PostgreSQL.
+   - The search is stored in PostgreSQL.
+   - A Kafka producer publishes a `pokemon-searches` event.
    - The Pokémon data is returned to the frontend.
+5. A Kafka consumer listens for search events.
+6. The consumer updates the analytics table using PostgreSQL UPSERTs.
-5. React displays the Pokémon information to the user.
+7. React displays the Pokémon information to the user.

+---

+## Event-Driven Analytics

+The application uses Apache Kafka to decouple analytics processing from the Flask API.

+When a successful Pokémon search occurs:

+1. Flask stores the search in PostgreSQL.
+2. Flask publishes a search event to the `pokemon-searches` Kafka topic.
+3. A Kafka consumer listens for incoming events.
+4. The consumer updates the `pokemon_search_counts` table using PostgreSQL UPSERTs (`ON CONFLICT DO UPDATE`).

+This asynchronous architecture separates user requests from background processing and demonstrates a scalable backend design commonly used in distributed systems.

 ---